HarwinBorger/CSS-Patterns/README.md

 - Use BEM notation for components.
 - Classname should match the filename.
 This way you can always find back the correspondending file.
 - Use a logic file structure and methology such as SMACSS or ITCSS.
 When you have a SASS project I recommmend ITCSS since this fits better.
+- When writing OOCSS classes use classnames correspondending to it's vanilla working.
+Such `position-absolute` or `display-sticky`.